- Midterm distribution:

 There will be an in-class midterm and a final exam.
 There will be about 6 homework assignments.
 Some of the assignments will contain a programming component in OCaml and Haskell and some other languages.
 Prior knowledge of these languages is not required.

-- Midterm: Date TBD.
+- Midterm: Thursday March 12.
 In class.
 Extension students may take online within a 24 hour window.

 - Homeworks: 6 assignments.
 Some will contain a programming component in OCaml, and Haskell, and other languages.
 See the Schedule page for due dates, and the Assignments page for details of the assignments.